lovish318/mcp-postgres-server/README.md

-# MCP Postgres Server
+# Natural language Postgres Server

 This project is a Node.js server that connects to a PostgreSQL database.
-It includes utilities for AI and database interactions.
+It includes utilities for AI and database interactions in natural language.

 ---